 IAN Trainers Information

-If you are interested in becoming a trainer, please download and fill out the IAN Speaker’s Bureau Form and send the form back to gmoss@ianetwork.org Once we receive your application, we will review and schedule an interview with you.
+If you are interested in becoming a trainer, please fill out the online IAN Trainer’s Form and our staff will be in touch shortly.

 Please note that all trainers must attend a Trainer’s Orientation that includes training on the Core Competencies of AfterSchool Trainers and have active membership with the Illinois AfterSchool Network.

-Moreover, our training philosophy is that we believe in creating safe spaces, encouraging others, openness and constructive feedback.
+Moreover, our training philosophy is that we believe in creating welcoming safe spaces, encouraging others, engaging all and constructive feedback.
 We also seek to create an environment that maximizes the participant experience and our facilitators are critical in making this happen.